pingwin02/Minion/README.md

   - `CALENDAR_ID`: ID of the Google Calendar.
   - `SPREADSHEET_ID`: ID of the Google Spreadsheet.
   - `GOOGLE_AUTH`: Whole google API key from the Google Cloud Platform.

+  Optional:

+  - `TOKEN_DEV`: Token of the bot for development purposes.
+  - `CLIENT_ID_DEV`: Client ID of the bot for development purposes.

 For example: